Judge

 APPLICATION

-All judges are invited to our online orientation session on Friday, March 17, 2023 from 11:30am to noon.
+All judges are invited to our online orientation session on Thursday, March 13 from 3:00 to 3:30 PM.

 Help us recruit more judges by sharing our flyer!